boobeh123/LabBrillianceHI/README.md

 # 🛠️ LabBrillianceHI Patch 0.0.003
 📅 **Release Date:** March 17th, 2026

-## 📢 Developer's  - Gallery panel section
+## 📢 Developer's Notes - Gallery panel section

 - Upscaled the resolution of the previous `herobg.webp` using `Canva`
 - Added gallery-panel section which will showcase various products from the business